 “…the growing good of the world is partly dependent on unhistoric acts; and that things are not so ill with you and me as they might have been is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs.”

 Throughout our week in Lillehammer, I found myself reflecting often on this passage whenever I felt my ego start to interfere with my ability to be an effective dialogue participant.
 This issue became most apparent during one of our days in Lillehammer.
 The group of American Peace Scholars had to discuss answers to questions posed at us by groups from the other countries.
 Out of six questions we were supposed to answer, one in particular consumed the majority of our time: How do you relate and dialogue with Trump supporters, or if you are a Trump supporter, why?

-The vital importance of humility in dialogue
+The vital importance of humility

 To me, our first mistake was going into the dialogue with the assumption that we all possessed similar liberal ideological and political beliefs.
 Our second mistake was letting our egos get the better of us.
 I don’t mean this in a, “my opinions are more important than your opinions” way, but more so a sense that we all thought we had the right way of approaching both the conversation content and execution.
 This is not incorrect for a dialogue, but it made genuine understanding difficult.